Dynatrace-Adam-Gardner/keptn-quality-gate-files/README.md

 ## VM1: Website + Load Generator
 This VM should be an Ubuntu `t3.small` with 10GB HDD space.

+The username for EC2 Ubuntu instances is `ubuntu`.

 ### VM1 Setup
 1. Launch an `Ubuntu Server 18.04` instance in EC2.
 Give it 10GB HDD space.
 Allow HTTP and SSH traffic.
 2. SSH into the instance, then run: